aleoli/liqo/docs/pages/User/Install/pre-install.md

 ---
-title: Scenarios
+title: Pre-Install
 weight: 2
 ---

 ### Introduction

 Liqo can be installed either in private or local clusters.
 Its configuration depends on the type of connectivity between the two clusters.
+Before installing Liqo, you have to consider how your clusters can connect to each other and can peer together.

 ### Peering Requirements

-Liqo relies on the following services to perform cluster peerings:
+Liqo requires the following services to be reciprocally accessible to perform cluster peerings:

-* **Authentication server**: Liqo authentication endpoint.
+* **Authentication server** used to authenticate other clusters (i.e. `liqo-auth`).
-* **API server**: The API Server of Kubernetes
+* The **Kubernetes API server** you want to peer.
-* **VPN gateway**: Liqo Network endpoint
+* **Network gateway** used to establish interconnection between clusters (i.e. `liqo-gateway`)

 Those services have to be accessible from the other clusters to peer with them.
 This may change the way you would like to have them exposed.
 Below it is possible to find some common scenarios that Liqo can handle.
-Once you identify yours, you can go ahead to the install section to find the installation instruction for your distribution.
+Once you identify yours, you can go have to the *table* of each section to find the right values you should specify when installing Liqo using the chart.

 ### Cloud to cloud